emcrisostomo/poudriere-utils/README.md

   * The name of the file containing the list of ports to build.

-`poudriere-utils.sh` simplifies your workflow making the following assumptions:
+`poudriere-utils` simplifies your workflow making the following assumptions:

   * By default, a jail is named after the FreeBSD version and the architecture: